eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 .. note::

-   |Pro| *eProsima Fast DDS Pro* adds a ``<serverSendPeriod>`` parameter that acts as a true
+   |Pro| adds a ``fastdds.discovery_server.send_period`` property that acts as a true send rate
-   send rate limiter on the server.
-When configured, the server still processes incoming data on every routine iteration, but defers flushing changes to writer histories until at least ``<serverSendPeriod>`` has elapsed since the last flush.
+   limiter on the server.
+When set to a positive value (integer milliseconds), the server still processes incoming data on every routine iteration, but defers flushing changes to writer histories until at least that interval has elapsed since the last flush.
 This gives stronger and more predictable traffic control than is possible by tuning ``<clientAnnouncementPeriod>`` alone.
 See :ref:`DS_send_period`.

 .. tab-set-code::